edgonga/ITacademy_Sprint3/README.md

 Take note that the "Publisher-Subscriber" project needs RabbitMQ to be executed

-That's why I prepare this project to be launch with Docker without downloading and installing RabbitMQ
+(Not totally implemented) That's why I prepare this project to be launch with Docker without downloading and installing RabbitMQ

 To run the container: